-If you find yourself in the middle of a CPS case it is easy to find your spirits low and your optimism levels even lower.
-The life that you had led previously with your family could be gone forever all because of a misunderstanding or simple misinformation that was provided to Child Protective Services about you or your spouse abusing or neglecting your child.
+If you find yourself in the middle of a CPS case, it is easy to find your spirits low and your optimism levels even lower.
+The life that you had led previously with your family could be gone forever, all because of a misunderstanding or simple misinformation that was provided to Child Protective Services about you or your spouse abusing or neglecting your child.

-Keep your head up for your child’s sake
+Keep your head up for your child’s sake.

-While it is easy to feel sorry for yourself when CPS knocks on your door keep in mind that your child is the one who is truly suffering here.
+While it is easy to feel sorry for yourself when CPS knocks on your door, keep in mind that your child is the one who is truly suffering here.
 He or she does not understand anything that is going on most likely and has now been exposed to people and things that were before unknown to him or her.

-Talk to people that you trust and remain positive
+Talk to people that you trust and remain positive.

 It can be embarrassing to talk to another person about CPS involvement in your life but letting go of your frustrations about your case be freeing.
-These are the people that you trust most in your life and they have your and your child’s best interests at heart.
+These are the people that you trust most in your life, and they have your and your child’s best interests at heart.
 Lean on them during the tough times of your case.

-Patience is a virtue
+Patience is a virtue.

-On the other hand, you only have a year to prove to a judge that you have what it takes to keep your child safe and provide a home life that is conducive to raising him or her.
-Depending on the allegations being made against you or your spouse this can mean that you have a lot of work to do in a relatively short amount of time.
+On the other hand, you only have a year to prove to a judge that you have what it takes to keep your child safe and provide a home life conducive to raising him or her.
+Depending on the allegations being made against you or your spouse, this can mean that you have a lot of work to do in a relatively short amount of time.

 Fortunately, your CPS caseworker will work with you on taking the necessary steps to make those improvements, and you have the ability to hire an attorney who will advocate on your behalf and make sure that you are meeting the guidelines set forth by CPS in your safety plan.

-Take inventory of your life and remain sober
+Take inventory of your life and remain sober.

-It is also not lost on me that stress can lead you to relapse and rely even more heavily on drugs or alcohol.
-A CPS case is extremely stressful and it is easy to lose yourself in the comfort of an old addiction.
+It is also not lost that stress can lead you to relapse and rely even more heavily on drugs or alcohol.
+A CPS case is extremely stressful, and it is easy to lose yourself in the comfort of an old addiction.
 With that said, your ability to anticipate this condition and surround yourself with people who can support and love you during tough times is important.

-Help your child by helping yourself
+Help your child by helping yourself.

-Acting with purpose in a CPS case is important- we’ll discuss how to do so in tomorrow’s blog post from the Law Office of Bryan Fagan, PLLC
+Acting with purpose in a CPS case is important- we’ll discuss how to do so in tomorrow’s blog post from the Law Office of Bryan Fagan, PLLC.

-If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”
+If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Protective Services E-Book”

 Other Articles you may be interested in:

-- Family Law Cases in Texas: Examining the steps in a Child Protective Services case
+- Family Law Cases in Texas: The final stages of a CPS case

-Law Office of Bryan Fagan, PLLC | Houston, Texas CPS defense Lawyers
+Law Office of Bryan Fagan, PLLC | Houston, Texas CPS Defense Lawyers

 The Law Office of Bryan Fagan, PLLC routinely handles matters that affect children and families.
-If you have questions regarding CPS, it's important to speak with one of our Houston, TX CPS defense lawyers right away to protect your rights.
+If you have questions regarding CPS, it's important to speak with one of our Houston, TX CPS defense Lawyers right away to protect your rights.

-Our cps defense lawyers in Houston TX are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
+Our CPS defense lawyers in Houston TX are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
 Contact Law Office of Bryan Fagan, PLLC by calling (281) 810-9760 or submit your contact information in our online form.
-The Law Office of Bryan Fagan, PLLC handles cps cases in Houston, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, Houston, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County and Waller County.
+The Law Office of Bryan Fagan, PLLC handles CPS defense cases in Houston, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County and Waller County.